 We often use the word ‘creativity’ in a loose way to entail just making or producing something not minding what it is, how it is made or produced, its value, or even whether they are just performing artists, media artists,

-Or crafts artists, who in the real sense of the word, are just professionals in their different fields doing their works according to the acceptable standards in those fields (spheres), without necessary doing the same works in a way to show any traces of their products being an outcome of their intentional, original and novel reasoning, as well as planning or working out of things of value.
+Or crafts artists, who in the real sense of the word, are just professionals in their different fields doing their works according to the acceptable standards in those fields (spheres), without necessarily doing the same work in a way to show any traces of their products being an outcome of their intentional, original and novel reasoning, as well as planning or working out of things of value.

-What we are saying here is that inasmuch as we cannot deny the performing artists, media artists and crafts artists of being creative in a sense, they have to show evidence of intentionally producing something adjudged to be novel and valuable by experts or co-professionals in their fields or spheres based on some acceptable standards.
+What we are saying here is that inasmuch as we cannot deny the performing artists, media artists, and crafts artists of being creative in a sense, they have to show evidence of intentionally producing something adjudged to be novel and valuable by experts or co-professionals in their fields or spheres based on some acceptable standards.

-Creativity has been defined in various ways either on the consideration of the mental attitude involved in its process, or on the consideration of the creative product, or even on the consideration of its traits or attributes.
+Creativity has been defined in various ways either on the consideration of the mental attitude involved in its process, on the consideration of the creative product, or even on the consideration of its traits or attributes.

 In line with the above, Vernon (1977), p207) defines creativity as man’s capacity to produce new ideas, insights, and inventions, which are accepted as being of social spiritual… value, and Dwovetzky (1981, p: 28) insists that what is created ‘should be new’.